BND Hamburger Icon

 author image

-Written By: Dawn KuczwaraBusiness Strategy Insider and Senior Writer
+Written by: Dawn Kuczwara, Senior Writer

 Dawn Kuczwara is a former executive with more than 17 years of experience in technology.
 Now, as a professional writer, Dawn uses that experience to write about business, technology and leadership.
 When she isn’t wordsmithing, she spends her time doing improv comedy, reading, playing video games and hanging out with her family and two dogs, Pip and Zoe.